|Nutrition Facts (per serving)|

 - 1 1/2 tablespoons rice vinegar, or white wine vinegar

 - 1 tablespoon Creole mustard, or spicy mustard

 Sprinkle the pork chops on both sides with kosher salt and pepper.

 In a large skillet heat olive oil over medium-high heat.
 When the oil is very hot but not smoking, add the pork chops and brown well on both sides.

 Add chicken broth or water to the pan and bring to a boil.

 Cover the skillet, reduce heat to medium-low, and simmer for 10 minutes.

-Combine remaining ingredients and pour over the chops.
-Cover and simmer for 10 minutes longer, or until chops are done.
+Combine the remaining ingredients and pour over the chops.
+Cover and simmer for 10 minutes or until chops are done.

 Pork Chop, Lean, Raw, Boneless.
 FoodData Central.
 United States Department of Agriculture.